 What would be an achievable set of goals at the organisational, workplace and individual levels?

-31-35 minutes: Report back

-36-50 minutes: Online tool to promote active ageing through social dialogue
+Online tool to promote active ageing through social dialogue

 What tools/resources do age aware managers and union reps need?

 What support could be provided by government (including LEP), employers, unions, and other stakeholders?